mojimuse/fingerweave/content/pages/index.md

   - section_id: about
     type: section_content
     title: About
-    content: >+
+    content: >
       First of all, thank you for finding our home here.
-I am a fingerweaver and this is a blog about fingerweaving, the origins of finger weaving and how to create wonderful crafts with your fingers.
+I am a fingerweaver and this is a blog about fingerweaving.
+We will look into the origins of fingerweaving today.
+We will share knowledge and pass wisdom.
+Hopefully, we can learn together.
     actions:
       - label: Contact Me
         url: /contact